Published Mar 26, 2026

-Microsoft Planner tabs will be supported in Microsoft Teams Shared and Private channels starting mid-May 2026.
-Users can add new or existing plans directly in these channels with inherited permissions and compliance controls.
-The feature is enabled by default, requires no admin setup, and maintains existing Planner behavior in standard channels.
+Microsoft Planner tabs will be available in Microsoft Teams Shared and Private channels starting mid-May 2026, allowing users to create or add plans with inherited channel permissions and compliance.
+The feature is enabled by default, requires no admin setup, and supports basic plans initially, with premium features coming later.

 Introduction